 'Whole Lotta Rosie'

 Obviously not a believer in the "less is more" school of thought, Bon Scott spends the last song on perhaps his greatest album with AC/DC singing the praises of dear Rosie.
 Her inflatable form dominates their stage set every time the group plays the song live to this day, leaving no doubt exactly what they found so special about her.
 Of course the "Forty-two, thirty-nine, fifty-six / You could say she's got it all" line is more famous, but we've always been partial to "Ain't no fairy story / Ain't no skin and bone / But you give it all you got / Weighing in at nineteen stone."

-Although it seems pretty clear that the woman Keith Richards is out on the town with is soon to be more trouble than she's worth -- what with all the snitching, bitching and name-dropping -- for the next few hours at least he seems to have decided that "She's my little rock n' roll / My tits and ass with soul baby."
+Although it seems pretty clear that the woman Keith Richards of the Rolling Stones is out on the town with is soon to be more trouble than she's worth – what with all the snitching, bitching and name-dropping – for the next few hours at least he seems to have decided that "She's my little rock n' roll / My tits and ass with soul baby."

-Here it is -- the least subtle classic-rock acronym this side of Van Halen's 'For Unlawful Carnal Knowledge,' and a clear choice for the top spot on our list of the best Breast Songs.
-In fact, whether it's breakfast, lunch or dinner, the biggest dilemma the Eagles, James Gang and solo star faces as he enjoys the flesh on parade around his hometown is picking his favorite.
+Here it is – the least subtle classic-rock acronym this side of Van Halen's 'For Unlawful Carnal Knowledge,' and a clear choice for the top spot on our list of the best Breast Songs.
+In fact, whether it's breakfast, lunch or dinner, the biggest dilemma that Eagles, James Gang and solo star Joe Walsh faces as he enjoys the flesh on parade around his hometown is picking his favorite.
 After all, as the tune's masterful rhyme explains, "they come in twos" and it's "hard to choose."